 Color Toning (7:30)

 Complete the image with a final pass of color toning, utilizing separate channels to isolate specific colors in the highlights, midtones, and shadows.
-Tweak the highlights of the light trails, leveraging the masking work, for the final finishing polish on the portrait.
+Tweak the highlights of the light trails, leveraging the masking work, for the final finishing polish.

 Night Shoot (13:16)